Robert-van-Engelen/Forth500/manual.md

 number is written with a `.` anywhere among the digits, but we prefer the `.` at the end:

-    123. D. ↲
+    123. 456.
+D+ D. ↲
-    123 OK[0]
+    579 OK[0]

 The use of `.` for double integers is unfortunate, because the number is not a floating point number.
 The `.` is traditional in Forth and still part of the Forth standard.

-The `D.` word prints a signed double integer and pops it from the stack.
-Words that operate on two integers as doubles are typically identified by `Dxxx` and `2xxx`.
+The `D+` word adds two double integers and the `D.` word prints a signed double integer and pops it from the stack.
+Words that operate on two integers or doubles are typically identified by `Dxxx` and `2xxx`.

 Words that execute subroutines are defined with a `:` (colon) and end with `;`: